Content Creation for SEO

 Effective Content Creation for SEO

 High quality content creation is the primary SEO strategy.
 It involves cleanly structuring the components of a topic using a few methods we’ll discuss.
 The most important are called semantic branching and on-site or internal linking between subtopics.
 You’ve caught a glimpse of these two SEO strategies by viewing content on high ranking domains including Wikipedia.
 As you click links within their body text, you move into sub folders of a topic visible in the web address or URL.
 Take the branching hierarchy seen in the URL, mydomain.com/animals/mammals/horses/.
 These pages are logically organized in such a way that they could branch out like tree limbs, given the chance.
-E.g. under animals we could have “reptiles” and to the left, “Insects” next to “fungi,” and it turns out that such a branched hierarchy below a keyword, improves its domain’s visibility in organic results for the search term, “animals.”
-In fact this branching out into detail from the bottom lends a form of organic authority to mydomain.com on the general topic of animals.
-The details here matter; to the left side of this address are parent pages like the one named “animals” and because animals is followed by a slash, it must be inside a folder that’s also named “animals.”
+To the left side of this address are parent pages like the one named “animals” and because animals is followed by a slash, it must be inside a folder that’s also named “animals.”
 We know that the “animals” page must be inside of an “animals” folder because this address gets a slash / after its name to show it contains at least a “child” page, called “mammals.”
 We can see that the same is also true for mammals, because it contains “horses,” meaning there is a folder called “mammals” which is a child of the “animals” folder while being the parent of the “horses” page.
 The horses page could simply be a page here, it doesn’t need to be within its own “horses” folder because nothing comes to the right of it.
 In the URL, mydomain.com/animals/mammals/horses/ we’ll describe the horses page as “parented” to the mammals folder/page which is parented to the animals folder/page.
 This is nicely organized in a very physical way that Google rewards you for.
 This example would rank well for the keyword, “animals” in organic search because it goes into literal detail about what that topic contains.
 It applies to the site you’re on.
 Content developers for this site want it to rank high in organic search for “Web Design” so look at what we do to get this effect.
 We’ve used deliberate semantic branching under the folder with the same title as the keyword we’re targeting.
-A folder called “Web design” at 860.media/web-design, contains most of the content on this site.
-It in fact branches out into about 20-30 subtopics, check the menu, and you will see.
-The actual site in this case is structured just as it appears in the menu.
+The page and folder called “Web design” contains most of the content on this site.
+In fact branches out into 20-30 subtopics, check the menu, the site is structured just as it appears.
 Even if the topics under the Web Design folder aren’t normally considered its subtopics, they’re close enough.
 Look at the scope of children that a folder at 860.media/web-design has.
-Right now, you’re in a child page of SEO, which is just a child page of web-design.
-You are here: HTTP://860.media/web-design/seo/content-creation/ as though content creation were a subtopic contained within web design.
-To increase the effect after all of the required content is created, we’ll start linking subtopics to one another using internal hyperlinks placed in sections of body text that are highly relevant to the internal links’ target pages.
-Let’s start doing that in the next section.
+Right now, you’re in a child page of SEO, which is itself a child page of web-design.
+This page’s address is: 860.media/web-design/seo/content-creation/ as though content creation were a subtopic contained within web design.
+Google sees this site going into great detail on all facets of web design, and it ranks us higher for that organic search a result.

 Organize content with semantic branching to make it useful to users… When Google sees that humans are engaged with it, your domain’s organic search ranking improves.Jonathan Brand